 Pastoral Care

-We believe only confident, happy children can develop a genuine love of learning.
+We believe only confident, happy children can develop a genuine love of learning and reach their full potential.

 The first, and most vital, step in bringing about this transformation is rebuilding your child’s self-confidence and self-esteem.
-Many students have had negative experiences at previous schools, and we seek to reframe these associations so they can truly flourish.
+They may have had negative experiences at previous schools, and we seek to reframe these associations so they can flourish at Fairley House.

 Pupils’ previous experiences can cast a long shadow.
 One junior pupil described school as ‘really fun because they [the teachers] aren’t angry…they understand how it is to be dyslexic.‘